 make music together let's get started making music...
 1draw on the grid with your mouse to make a beatshow me2 save your track and share it with friends. show me3 out of ideas? roll the dice and start remixing. show me4 explore the beatlab community show me For more tips, tutorials vidoes, and FAQs, check out our community wiki.
 You can use the following keyboard shortcuts while composing a track. spacebar Press to start or stop playback. commandcontrol key Hold down the commandcontrol key while drawing notes to create "loud" notes. optionalt key Hold down the optionalt key while drawing notes to create "soft" notes. shift Hold down the shift key to select a region of notes.
 Playback starting point By default, playback always starts from the beginning of a track.
 You can change where playback begins by setting the playback start marker.
 Clicking on the arrow icon again will remove it. show me Column volume There is a speaker icon to the left of each row on the grid.

 Free VST Plugins!
 Are you looking for high quality VST plugins which you can download and use for free?
 You’re certainly in the right place!
 On this page, you’ll find the core part of BPB – a constantly updated directory of essential freeware VST instruments and effects for Windows and Mac (formerly known as BPB Freeware Studio).
 Welcome and enjoy your stay!
 Alternatively, you can browse through all the freeware tools (including freeware plugins, host applications, free audio editors, etc.) which have been featured in our News section so far, by visiting the Free Software Archive on BPB.
+The archive features all the software tools which were featured on BPB, ever since the launch back in 2009!
 Two years ago, we started a series of articles covering the best freeware plugin releases from each year.
 Scroll below to see our directory of the finest free music making software.
 Free VST Plugin Directory Part 1: Best Free VST Host Applications Part 2: Best Freeware VST Effects Part 3: Best Freeware VST Instruments